How To Stop Caring About What Others Think Now

 You must be able to critically evaluate their appropriateness before relying on them and accepting them as truth.

-Especially in today’s internet environment, everyone has an opinion.
 As a result, not all comments are reliable or true!

-To be free, you must distinguish between different opinions and their different levels of value and importance to your life and then apply the relevant ones appropriately.
+To be free, you must distinguish between different opinions and their different levels of value and importance to your life.

 In general, other people’s opinions should be treated with caution and not believed immediately.